BVD PCR Ear Notch Screening Submission

 - Submit a fresh sample of ear tissue approximately 1 cm x 1 cm (use 1/2 inch notching pliers, disinfect ear notching instruments/equipment between each sample, making sure to thoroughly rinse the disinfectant before collecting the next sample).

-- Place ear notch in an empty plain 6 or 10 ml red-top tube (no additive or gel).
+- Place ear notches individually in an empty plain 6 or 10 ml red-top tube (no additive or gel) or 5 ml Falcon tube.

 - Tubes should be sent chilled on ice packs, observing proper shipment procedures.